 Prior to his appointment as joint emperor, Maximian had been charged with the task of quelling an uprising in Gaul in which two pretenders, Amandus and Aelianus, had been instrumental.
 Maximian quickly dealt with the situation, but not before Amandus had issued some extremely rare antoniniani in his own name.

 A rather different situation arose a few years later when Carausius, Maximian’s admiral, established himself as rival emperor in Britain.
-For six years (AD 287-293) he successfully evaded the attempts of Maximian to depose him, and skilfully ruled his ‘British Empire’.
+For almost seven years (AD 286-293) he successfully evaded the attempts of Maximian to depose him, and skilfully ruled his ‘British Empire’.
 He was ultimately murdered by his finance minister, Allectus, who reigned for just three years (AD 293-296) before being deposed and killed by Constantius Chlorus.
 Both British emperors issued large quantities of antoniniani (see photos 42 and 43), those of Carausius being of more variable quality.

 Initially, Diocletian (AD 284-305) and Maximian (AD 286-305) continued to issue antoniniani to the standard established by Aurelian.
 Galerius (Caesar AD 293-305) and Constantius Chlorus (Caesar AD 293-305) followed suit on their appointment.
 In the late 290’s, however, Diocletian turned his attention to the coinage and instituted reforms which heralded the end of the antoninianus.
 A radiate coin of the same module continued to be struck for about ten years by these emperors and their immediate successors, Severus II, Maximinus II and Constantine I, but two significant differences are evident.
 Firstly, the new coin has no silver content, whereas the antoniniani issued immediately prior to the reform contained around 4%, and secondly, the XXI marking discussed above is not used on post-reform radiates.
 Antoniniani of Diocletian, Maximian, Constantius and Galerius are shown in photos 41, 44, 45 and 46.